ljshores/lets-gooo/README.md

 ---

 ## 1. What are we solving?
-> Problem statement in 1–2 sentences.
-> Why this matters (business value).
+- Problem Statement: What are we trying to solve?
+Why?
+- Context & Business Value: How does this fit into team/org goals?
+Why does this matter?
+- Key Stakeholders: Who cares about the outcome? (business, product, engineering, etc.)

 ---

 ## 2. Data Sources
 - Dataset(s):
 - Access location:
-- Major limitations/issues:
+- Known Issues & Limitations: Missingness, lag, data quality concerns.

 ---

 ## 3. Approach & Results
-- Methods/techniques:
+- Approach Taken: What techniques/models were tried and why.
+- Feature Engineering: Important transformations/derivations.
+- Model Selection & Evaluation: Metrics, baselines, validation setup.
-- Key metrics + baselines:
+- Key Results: Final performance, error analysis.

 ---

 ## 4. Outputs
-- Deliverables:
+- Final Artifacts: Model files, dashboards, APIs, reports
 - Links to artifacts (models, dashboards, APIs, reports):
+- Consumers: Who’s using these outputs and how.

 ---

 ## 5. Reproducibility
 - Repo location: (this repo link)
+- Environment: Dependencies (requirements file, Docker, etc.).
 - How to run:
   1. Step one
   2. Step two
   3. Step three

+---

+## 6. Risks and Assumptions
+- Model Limitations: When/where this might fail.
+- Ethical/Responsible AI Considerations: Biases, fairness issues.
+- Future Improvements: What’s next, what was cut for time.